CumulusNetworks/docs/content/cumulus-netq-414/Installation-Management/Install-NetQ/Setup-sngl-cld.md

 {{< tabs "TabID136 ">}}
 {{< tab "New Install">}}

-Run the following command on your NetQ cloud appliance with the `config-key` obtained from the email you received from NVIDIA titled *NetQ Access Link*.
+Run the following command with the `config-key` obtained from the email you received from NVIDIA titled *NetQ Access Link*.
 You can also obtain the configuration key {{<link title="Configure Premises" text="through the NetQ UI">}}.

 ```
 cumulus@<hostname>:~$ netq install opta standalone full interface eth0 bundle /mnt/installables/NetQ-4.14.0-opta.tgz config-key <your-config-key> [proxy-host <proxy-hostname> proxy-port <proxy-port>]